-MV AGUSTA 750 Sport | 1970 to 1972
+MV Agusta 750 Sport 1970 to ’72

 MV’s financial crisis divided management thinking firmly into two camps.

-Ultimately, MV was left with a limited range of road bikes in production, numbering just two – respectively the 350 and 750, albeit both were produced in multiple setups.
+Ultimately, MV was left with a limited range of road bikes in production.
+Just two – respectively the 350 and 750 – albeit, both were produced in multiple setups.

 Racing fared no better, with MV’s racing dominance coming to an end.
 Sixties glory was now a distant and fading memory.
-MV’s final race victory was achieved in Nurburgring, on 29 August 1976 and by the season’s end, it had pulled out of racing altogether.
+MV’s final race victory was achieved in Nurburgring, on 29 August 1976.
+And by the season’s end, it had pulled out of racing altogether.

-All of this combined eventually led to the inevitable financial demise of the Cascina Costa based marque – until its resurrection in 1991 by Cagiva.
+All of this combined eventually led to the inevitable financial demise of the Cascina Costa-based marque – until its resurrection in 1991 by Cagiva.

 The 750 Sport traces its lineage back to MV’s four-cylinder 600 engine which itself was derived from Mike Hailwood’s 500 GP bike.
-Price-wise, much like MV Agusta motorcycles today, the much-coveted 750S was out of the budgetary reach of most riders.
+Price-wise: much like MV Agusta motorcycles today, the much-coveted 750S was out of the reach of most riders.

-Surprisingly, for a sports bike, the MV Agusta 750 Sport was shaft-driven, however, with a power output of 69 HP at 7900 rpm and pulling power of 5.8 kgm at 7500rpm it held it’s own against its contemporaries such as the Z1.
+Surprisingly, for a sports bike the MV Agusta 750 Sport was shaft-driven, however, with a power output of 69 HP at 7900 rpm and pulling power of 5.8 kgm at 7,500 rpm it held its own against its contemporaries such as the Z1.

 “The experience was unique; the rider was transported to a different level and made to feel really special.
 There was certainly a pronounced “feel-good factor.”

-In 1975 ‘Bike‘ [magazine] wrote; “It’s probably the most powerful 750cc motor made; in a straight drag with a Z1 it lost only a few yards up to 100mph.” and that it was, “….one of the most dramatic-looking bikes made, the real stuff of legend”.
+In 1975 ‘Bike‘ [magazine] wrote: “It’s probably the most powerful 750cc motor made; in a straight drag with a Z1 it lost only a few yards up to 100mph.” and that it was, “… one of the most dramatic-looking bikes made, the real stuff of legend”.

-Writer, racer and Italian motorcycle aficionado, the late Mick Walker, had the pleasure of test riding a pristine low mileage 750 Sport in 1983.
-Noting the test-ride in his book ‘MV Agusta Fours’ he wrote; The experience was unique; the rider was transported to a different level and made to feel really special.
-There was certainly a pronounced “feel-good factor.”
+Writer, racer and Italian motorcycle aficionado, the late Mick Walker had the pleasure of test riding a pristine low mileage 750 Sport in 1983.
+Noting the test ride in his book ‘MV Agusta Fours’ he wrote: “The experience was unique; the rider was transported to a different level and made to feel really special.
+There was certainly a pronounced ‘feel-good factor.‘”